Bachelor of Arts (Degree with Honours)

 Please note: Deferral is not available for the Bachelor of Arts (Degree with Honours).

 Transcripts and supporting documentation

 Applicants who completed their degree at a different institution can upload an unofficial transcript of their results to date with their online application if their official final transcript is not yet available.
 Successful applicants will then be required to submit an official final transcript of results satisfying course entry requirements prior to enrolment.
 University of Melbourne graduates do not need to submit a transcript.

-Applicants for all specialisations except Psychology must prepare and submit an Honours thesis proposal with their course application.
-Most specialisations use the Faculty of Arts Honours thesis proposal form (890kb Word docx) as part of their application by the application closing date (except applicants for the Geography or Economics programs who should submit a different thesis proposal document, see notes below).
+Applicants for all specialisations (except Psychology) must prepare and submit an Honours thesis proposal with their course application.
+Most specialisations use the Faculty of Arts Honours thesis proposal form (890kb Word docx).
+Applicants for the Geography or Economics program however submit a different thesis proposal form (see notes below).
 Applicants are strongly encouraged to seek feedback from a potential supervisor prior to applying.
 Thesis supervisors are usually assigned when you commence your course and discussing your thesis proposal with a staff member does not guarantee your choice of supervisor.